dobbernaut/test-wdio-ts/README.md

-These are tests for the Trade Me's site and services.
+These are tests for the Trade Me's website and services.

 The tests are divided into two.
-A UI test suite that tests the Trade Me website, and an API test suite which test Trade Me's services.
+A UI test suite that tests the [Trade Me website](https://www.tmsandbox.co.nz/), and an API test suite which test [Trade Me's services](https://developer.trademe.co.nz/api-overview/).

 The tests runs on node and is written on Typescript.
 It uses [axios](https://axios-http.com/) as the http client for testing the services and [webdriverio](https://webdriver.io/) for the website.
 Both are using [Jasmine](https://jasmine.github.io/) for the test framework.